gyandors/Expense-Tracker/README.md

-#Making an Expense tracker app with local storage integration
+# Expense tracker web app with local storage integration
 <br>
 This project was build using bootstrap.